abhijithneilabraham/INSI/README.md

 Combines the information from a text and csv to provides insights.

 Built on top of :
-[Question Generator](https://github.com/patil-suraj/question_generation) #Generates questions from input text.
+[Question Generator](https://github.com/patil-suraj/question_generation) :Generates questions from input text.
-[tableQA](https://github.com/abhijithneilabraham/tableQA) #Applies the natural language queries to csv files.
+[tableQA](https://github.com/abhijithneilabraham/tableQA) :Applies the natural language queries to csv files.

 ### Configuration